40 rosins, but which one won?

 Vienna's Best: The most “forgiving” rosin.
 It allows you to create a really Viennese sound.
 Ideal for recordings, and bright instruments.
 It can be applied after changing strings in order to avoid the initial brightness of the strings during the break-in time.

-Andrea A Piacere: Additionally, we have also decided to offer you a product which can be described as the most universal.
-It provides less dynamic range than the Andrea Solo, however the tone is warmer close to the ears.
+Cecilia A Piacere: Additionally, we have also decided to offer you a product which can be described as the most universal.
+It provides less dynamic range than the Cecilia Solo, however the tone is warmer close to the ears.
 It is ideal for players who want to use just one rosin for every occasion.
 Especially suitable for playing in smaller halls or studios.

 About mixing the rosins: